Mexican Hat: Valley of the Gods, Goosenecks State Park & More

 MEXICAN HAT, UTAH

-As mentioned above, Mexican Hat is also a great place to stay.
+I stayed in the oddly-named town of Mexican Hat, Utah to the north of Monument Valley.
 The drive from town to the Monument Valley Visitor Center takes about thirty minutes.

 I spent a single night at San Juan Inn.
 While it was double the price of almost everywhere else I stayed on my Southwest trip, it was still cheaper than anything else I could find.
 Conveniently, the hotel also has an attached restaurant.